 The complete policy can be read here.

-Students who finish a semester at Valparaiso University but will not be returning for the following semester are considered “non-returning” and will need to complete the Non-Returning Student Information form.
-Please note that if a student has registered for the term that he will not be returning, the Non-Returning Student Information form must be received before the first day of classes.
-A case in which the form is not submitted by the first day of the semester will be considered a University Withdrawal, and the student will need to complete the appropriate paperwork with the Office of Student Affairs.
-Please refer to the University Withdrawal Policy Section.
+Students who finish a semester at Valparaiso University but will not be returning for the following semester are considered “non-returning” and will need to indicate their intention using the appropriate form.
+Please note that if a student has registered for the term that he will not be returning, the Non-Returning Student Information form must be received before the last day of the add/drop period.
+A case in which the form is not submitted by the deadline will be considered a University Withdrawal.
+In both cases the student will need to initiate the process with the Dean of Students in the Harre Union.

 University Withdrawal Policy

-The appropriate paperwork for a University Withdrawal must be completed in the Office of Student Affairs, located in Kretzmann Hall.
+The notice for a University Withdrawal must be initiated in the Dean of Students Office, located in the Harre Union.

 Please visit the Transcript page for complete details.